Pepto Bismol For Dogs: Is it Safe? Dosage?

 - Those with special medical conditions, particularly those with one of several canine bleeding disorders

-- Puppies are at risk for dehydration with diarrhea, so best to take them directly to the vet first
+- Puppies, because they are at risk for dehydration with diarrhea.
+Take your directly to the vet first

 A safer choice is a bismuth subsalicylate product formulated specially for dogs called Corrective Suspension, which is only available via your vet.